HEADINGTON, OXFORD

 Methodist Churches in Headington Quarry and New Headington

-The following records were deposited in the Oxfordshire Record Office in late May 2002:
+The following records were deposited at the Oxfordshire History Centre in late May 2002:

 • Headington Quarry Methodist Church: